Cool things

 Analysis

-During my undergraduate and master’s degrees, I conducted analyses through SPSS, but since starting my PhD, I have learned to use R (and RStudio).
-The resources that I used to get started are:
+During my undergraduate and master’s degrees, I conducted analyses through SPSS, but during my PhD, I learned to use R (and RStudio).
+Some resources to get started:

 I mostly use RMarkdown, which is great for compiling all your code and results into a PDF that you can then share with your collaborators.
 Bookdown Link